Yōrō Code: State of preservation

 While the precursor code (Taihō Code) does not survive, a substantial amount of Yōrō Code is preserved in the exegetical piece, Ryō no gige (『令義解』) (833), especially the civil codes.
 In English-language scholarly literature, some commentators merely state that the code is preserved in a fragmentary state, but other academics do note preservation is nearly complete for the civil code portion.
 The Ryō no gige contains the full text of the ryō (or civil/administrative code part) except for two chapters according to a Kadokawa publishing house history dictionary, the missing portions being the warehouse statute (倉庫令, sōko-ryō) and the medical service statute (医疾令, ishitsu-ryō), and even this lacuna can be partly be filled from a collections of fragments of the codes.

 The ritsu or the penal code portion was largely lost, but a compilation of fragments from various codes, entitled the Ritsuitsu (『律逸』), in 8 volumes, was compiled by Ishihara Masaaki (石原正明) 1760–1821.
 The resulting text, including the fragments, is printed in the volume on Ritsuryō texts in the Kokushi taikei (『国史大系』) historical text series.
 Other sources agree, adding that for the civil code, almost all of the text that runs to Article 955 has been restored.

 Relying on the Tang dynasty penal code that survives, a complete reconstruction of the Yōrō penal code has also been undertaken.

 Tang dynasty model

-The ritsuryō codes were modeled after the civil and penal codes of the Tang dynasty, in particular, the code of the era passed in 651 which was then current is named by scholars as the basis of the two ritsuryō codes.
+The ritsuryō codes were modeled after the civil and penal codes of the Tang dynasty, in particular, the code of the Yonghui era passed in 651 which was then current is named by scholars as the basis of the two ritsuryō codes.